lakshay2k/Python_playground/README.md

 ***Second Project:***
--> KYC(KnowYourCurrency): I created a currency converted with returns the entered price in various currencies available in dictionary made
+-> KYC(KnowYourCurrency): I created a currency converter which returns the entered price in various currencies available in created dictionary

 ***Third Project:***
--> Water_Reminder: I created Notification or a reminder maker to drink water after every one hour using TIME module and its libraries.
+-> Water_Reminder: I created Notification or a Reminder maker to drink water after every one hour using TIME module and its libraries.

 ***Fourth Project:***
 -> CTC(ClearTheCluster): I created a Automated Organizer for our files that group them into respective folder as per their type.